Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/AppCreationScripts/Steps.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
-description: "This sample demonstrates a .NET Desktop (Console) application authenticating with device code flow"
+description: "This sample demonstrates a .NET Desktop (Console) application calling The Microsoft Graph"
 ---
-# Sign-in a user with the Microsoft identity platform using the device code flow and call Microsoft Graph.
+# Sign-in a user with the Microsoft identity platform using the device code flow and  call Microsoft Graph on the user's behalf.

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/<BuildNumber>/badge)